parallel-universe/gpt-copilot/README.md

 - Ouputs response to the output window in vscode
 - Configurable GPT settings

-## Development

-- Docker is used for convienience, you can run the extension in visual studio by hitting f5 in the `extension.ts` file
-- Running the tests in docker is tricky, I haven't nailed it yet, it needs to display the application so for now this has to be done locally
-- Uses ts-standard to keep things tidy, I don't agree with all of it's opinions but it's a quick solution

-## Installation (Not published yet)

-1. Open Visual Studio Code's extensions pane (Ctrl+Shift+X).
-2. Search for "GPT" and click "Install" on the GPT extension.
-3. Reload Visual Studio Code if prompted.

 ## Configuration

 You can customize the behavior of the GPT extension by modifying the following settings in Visual Studio Code's settings pane (Ctrl+Comma):